ChrisChicas/Favorite-Movies/README.md

 - Copy and paste the same `application.properties` into the `bin/main` folder
 - Run the Spring Boot application under `src/main/.../FavoriteMoviesApplication.java`
 - In a new terminal, run `cd front-end` to move into the front-end folder
-- Run `npm i` or `npm install` to install all of the front-end dependencies
+- Run `npm i` or `npm install` to install all the front-end dependencies
 - Create a `.env` file in the `front-end` folder with the following:
 ```
 REACT_APP_API=http://localhost:8080